Mauro Manotas: 2017 season

-Manotas scored his first goal of 2017 on 15 April in a 2–2 draw with Minnesota United.
-On 6 May, he scored 2 and assisted on another in a 4–0 win over Orlando City, earning a spot in the MLS Team of the Week.
+Manotas scored his first goal of 2017 on 15 April in a 2–2 draw with Minnesota United FC.
+On 6 May, he scored 2 and assisted on another in a 4–0 win over Orlando City SC, earning a spot in the MLS Team of the Week.
 Manotas had the first multiple assist game of his career on 5 July when he recorded 2 vs the Montreal Impact, earning another Team of the Week inclusion.
 Between 22 July and 12 August he scored 3 goals in a 4 game stretch, with Houston winning 2 and drawing 2 of them.
 On the last day of the regular season, he scored once in a 3–0 win over the Chicago Fire.
 Manotas ended the MLS regular season with 10 goals and 5 assists from 33 appearances, all career highs.
 His good play helped Houston qualify for the playoffs for the first time in 3 seasons.
 After not appearing in their knockout round win against Sporting Kansas City, Mantoas started leg 1 of the Western Conference semifinals, a 0–0 draw with Portland.
 He came off the bench in leg, scoring in the 77th minute to give the Dynamo a 2–1 win.
-He then started both legs of the conference finals, a 5–0 aggregate loss to the Seattle Sounders.
+He then started both legs of the conference finals, a 5–0 aggregate loss to Seattle Sounders FC.